Constructive Discharge Lawyers

 Fighting For Your Rights in New Jersey

-The leaders in employment law, Richard Schall and Patricia Barasch, represent New Jersey employees that have been constructively discharged by their employers.
-Constructive discharge, also known as constructive dismissal, occurs when an employer forces an employee to resign.
-In essence, an employer creates such a hostile work environment that the employee cannot reasonably remain as an employee.
+Attorney Patricia Barasch represents New Jersey employees who have been constructively discharged by their employers.
+Constructive discharge occurs when an employer forces an employee to resign by creating or allowing such a hostile work environment that the employee cannot reasonably remain as an employee.

-A direct discharge is when an employer fires an employee.
+A direct discharge is when an employer initiates an employee’s termination.
 In contrast, a constructive discharge occurs when an employer allows a work environment to become so intolerable that although the employee resigned, the employer was effectively responsible for the employee’s resignation.
-Unbearable working conditions could include harassment, discrimination, receiving an adverse change in pay or job duties for reasons that are not work-related.
+Intolerable working conditions can result from extreme harassment or discrimination, or from an employer’s demands that the employee engage in unlawful conduct.

 What Constitutes Intolerable Working Conditions?